Welfare / Poverty

 Center for Law and Social Policy – a national, nonprofit organization founded in 1968, conducts research, policy analysis, technical assistance and advocacy related to issues on economic security for low-income families with children, Washington, DC.
 Read new release announcing new executive director.

 Center on Budget and Policy Priorities – a nonpartisan research organization and policy institute that conducts research and analysis on a range of government policies and programs that affect moderate-and-low-income people, Washington, DC.
-Off the Charts Blog.
+Read Blog.

 Economic Self-Sufficiency Project – an